Cognitive Linguistics and Language Data Analysis Laboratory

 FOR SOCIETY

-Deepen our understanding of the world's diversity through language.
-Provide better education by assessing people's psychological status and the language they use to express it.
+Deepen our understanding of human diversity through language.
+Improve language education by analyzing people’s psychological states and the language they use to express them.

 RESEARCH THEMES